sshaper/aeroflyToSayIntentions/README.md

 **VERY IMPORTANT:** Read the `instructions.pdf` file to see how to set up and install this application.

+Improvements and features to this project will be documented in the changLog.txt file.

 I created a part one and part two demo videos that shows it working.

 ### Part one